TheBigPhoneStore/.github/profile/README.md

 # 👋 Welcome to The Big Phone Store's GitHub

 We are The Big Phone Store, a Wolverhampton-based tech company leading the UK in refurbished electronics and sustainable innovation since 1999.
-Our GitHub organization is dedicated to advancing AI and automation solutions that enhance our operations, customer experiences, and environmental impact.([The Big Phone Store][1])
+Our GitHub organization is dedicated to advancing AI and automation solutions that enhance our operations, customer experiences, and environmental impact.

 ## 🤖 What We Do Here